jeftadlvw/go-pathlib/README.md

 ## Recommendations 🌚
 ### Persisting file paths
-When persisting file paths in e.g. configuration files or a database, use the **posix representation** for maximum portability.
+When persisting file paths in e.g. configuration files or a database, use **lowercase paths** and use the **posix representation** for maximum portability.
 Also persist a path **relative to some base path**, and resolve the absolute path at runtime.

 Enforce that the start and end of a path are clearly defined to escape whitespace usage.
 If you store paths in a database, then the path is naturally constrained by the database field.
-But when persisted in a configuration file, enclose the path with e.g. quotation marks: `"path/to/foo.bar"`.
+But when persisted in e.g. a configuration file, enclose the path with e.g. quotation marks: `"path/to/foo.bar"`.

 ### Path equality and case sensitivity
 Don't assume the underlying filesystem is case-insensitive.
 This is the case for Windows and MacOS, but not for e.g. Linux.